LRPerzus/purple-a11y/README.md

 The GET will return you a status of the SCAN (running,failed).
 When your scan is completed it will send back the html report file as a HTML response to the user.

-If there is a request with an Invalid ID it will return a 404 errors with
+If there is a request with an Invalid ID it will return a 404 errors with (string)
 ``` shell
 Process not found
 ```

-Example running or failed
+Example running or failed(string)
 ``` shell
 running
 failed
 ```

-Example Completed Scan Output
+Example Completed Scan Output(HTML response)
 ``` html
 <!doctype html>
 <html lang="en" id="accessibility-site-report">